roboseb/portfolio/README.md

     Added a lot of new stuff in, and with the island mostly filled out, I'm not sure if I like the look anymore.
 Hopefully a few minor changes will help out with that.

+Aug 17th, 2022

+    Gonna start today off by adding in info panels for the garden and house.
+I think one is an about page and the other is a contact page.
+Probably house is the contact page.

+    House was the contact page.
+Got it working nicely too, although I think there's a timing issue with its animations.
+Garden is also done.
+Cute little animations as usual.
+Managed to throw together a little fish rack, which will be used to store caught fish on.
+By default though, all the fish/websites will be on there and you can fish for them only if you want.
+Think I'll also add a little fishing minigame.
+Hopefully I can come up with something both straightforward and clever.

 ---To-Do---

 -Mark portfolio items as desktop/mobile friendly